fsavena1/phase-4-project/README.md

 #--------------------------------------------------------------------------------------------------------------------#

 To-Do's

- - fix nft for sale update
- - fix error for editing/ deleting nfts that you dont own
+ - fix error for editing/ deleting nfts that you dont own 403
- - add username to reviews

  - authorizations